MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/call-ad-extension.md

 The end date is inclusive.
 For example, if you set this field to 12/31/2019, the ad extensions will stop being shown at 11:59 PM on 12/31/2019.

 **Add:** Optional.
 If you do not specify an end date, the ad extensions will continue to be delivered unless you pause the associated campaigns, ad groups, or ads.
 **Update:** Optional.
-If no value is specified on update, this Bing Ads setting is not changed.
+If no value is set for the update, this setting is not changed.
 The end date can be shortened or extended, as long as the start date is either null or occurs before the new end date.
 If you do not set this field, then the existing settings will be retained.
 If you set this field to *delete_value*, then you are effectively removing the end date and the ad extensions will continue to be delivered unless you pause the associated campaigns, ad groups, or ads.
 **Delete:** Read-only

 ## <a name="id"></a>Id